Commons dedication honors philanthropic response

 “Under Elaine’s leadership, the Campus Facilities Master Plan mapped out, in a three-phase approach, the framework for thinking about our campus buildings and renovations for the next 20 years,” Burke said.
 “Our goal is to remain good stewards of the places and spaces that support Bates’ educational mission.”

 Burke offered specific thanks to a number of companies and individuals who worked on the project since the September 2006 groundbreaking.
-These included: architects Sasaki Associates; Consigli Construction; Dining Services Director Christine Schwartz and the entire Dining Services staff; Project Manager Paul Farnsworth and the Bates College Physical Plant staff; members of the college’s Food Advisory Committee; Vice President Terry Beckmann and the entire Master Plan Steering Committee.
+These included: architects Sasaki Associates; Consigli Construction; Dining Services Director Christine Schwartz and the entire Dining Services staff; Project Manager Paul Farnsworth and the Bates College Facility Services staff; members of the college’s Food Advisory Committee; Vice President Terry Beckmann and the entire Master Plan Steering Committee.

 Senior Graham Proud, an economics major graduating May 25, said that during student discussions prior to construction, two sentiments seemed to be shared by all students: “Everyone wanted waffle irons — and a single dining hall where everyone could eat together.”